prakharjadaun/DSA/README.md

 - Get the Nth node from the last.
 - Detecting a loop in a linked list.
 - Detecting the length of loop in a linked list.
 (Using Floyd's Cycle detection algorithm)
+- Detect and remove loop from the linked list.
+- Check if single linked list is palindrome or not.
+- Removing Duplicate elements from unsorted linked list.

 </details>